Which city is cheaper, Barcelona or Bucharest?

 The autumn brings many poeple to Bucharest as well as Barcelona.
 The autumn months attract visitors to Bucharest because of the city's sights and attractions and the shopping scene.
 Additionally, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area are the main draw to Barcelona this time of year.

 Bucharest is cooler than Barcelona in the autumn.
-The temperature in Bucharest is usually 13°C (55°F) in October, and Barcelona stays around 17°C (63°F).
+The daily temperature in Bucharest averages around 13°C (55°F) in October, and Barcelona fluctuates around 17°C (63°F).

 In the autumn, Bucharest often gets around the same amount of sunshine as Barcelona.
 Bucharest gets 177 hours of sunny skies this time of year, while Barcelona receives 181 hours of full sun.